 Drafted: Second Round, 49th overall by the New York Jets

 Pro Career: After starter Chad Pennington went down with an injury, Clemens started eight games for the Jets in 2007.
 After spending time with Washington and Houston in 2011, Clemens was claimed off waivers by the Rams and started three games that year.
 In 2013, he started nine games and set career highs with 1,673 passing yards and eight touchdowns.

 Bottom Line: In 12 seasons, he has 1,053 career passing yards to go with 16 touchdowns and 21 interceptions.
 He's a serviceable backup, but not someone you want leading your franchise for years.
-With average athleticism and arm talent, he's best suited for mop up duty at the end of games.
+With average athleticism and arm talent, he's best suited for mop-up duty at the end of games.

-Where is He Now?: Clemens is still in the NFL and serves as backup to Phillip Rivers with the Chargers.
+Where is He Now?: Clemens is still in the NFL and serves as the backup to Phillip Rivers with the Chargers.